External image

 • Keep schedules predictable — avoid last-minute changes when possible.

-When employees feel valued, they’re more productive, reliable, and loyal — all of which reduce your total labor costs.
+When employees feel valued, they’re more productive, reliable, and loyal — all of which lower your total labor costs.

-Outsourcing can help lower costs by converting fixed labor expenses into variable costs that flex with your business volume.
+Some tasks are handled more efficiently by third-party vendors, converting fixed labor expenses into variable costs that flex with your volume.

 • Laundry and linen service